VulcanJS/vulcan-docs/source/theming.md

 ## Core Components

-In addition to components that are part of a specific theme package (such as `vulcan:base-components`), a few components are provided with `vulcan:core`.
+In addition to components that are part of a specific theme or example package, a few components are provided with `vulcan:core`.

 ### App